mblomquist/Udacity-SDCND-Term3/P1/README.md

 ## Additional Work

 After reviewing the project code, I think additional work can be spent on the planning module.
 The simplistic decision tree works for this particular project, but would need to be enhanced for implementation in a real world senario.
+Additionally, the future state of cars in other lanes could be incorporated into the planner to get a better assessment of road condition in the future.